Change (Lisa Stansfield song): Chart performance

 "Change" was a top-10 hit in Belgium, Italy, Luxembourg, the Netherlands, Spain and the UK.
 In the latter country, it peaked at number 10 on the UK Singles Chart, on 20 October 1991.
 The single also was a top-20 hit in Germany, Ireland, Sweden and Switzerland.
 On the Eurochart Hot 100, "Change" peaked at number 11 in November 1993, while on the European Dance Radio Chart, it reached number one same month.

 Outside Europe, the single entered the top 10 in Canada, where it peaked at number 10, and in the United States, where it peaked at number one for two weeks on the Billboard Dance Club Play chart, number 27 on the Billboard Hot 100, number 12 on the Billboard Hot R&B Singles chart and number 13 on the Billboard Adult Contemporary chart.
-In Australia and New Zealand, the song peaked at number 21 and 20, respectively.
+In Israel, it became a top-20 hit, peaking at number 19 on 5 November 1991.
+In Australia and New Zealand, the song peaked at numbers 21 and 20, respectively.

 Music video

 The European music video for "Change", directed by Steve Lowe was filmed on location in Lisbon, Portugal and features two of the city's notable landmarks, The Monument of the Discoveries at the very beginning and the 25 de Abril Bridge over the river Tagus shown later in background.
 It begins with a close-up of Stansfield's face against a white background as she sings the chorus.
 Other scenes show her standing on a balcony on top of a building at night with thunderstorms over the rooftops.
 She also sometimes sits on a beach.
 All these scenes are mixed with close-ups of the singer's face against the light background.
-The video was later made available on Stansfield's official YouTube channel in 2012, and had generated more than 11 million views as of September 2025.
+The video was later made available on Stansfield's official YouTube channel in 2012, and had generated more than 12 million views as of August 2026.